pip-services/pip-services-docs/content/en/node/commons/_index.md

 no_list: true
 weight: 30
 description: >
+    Commons abstractions and instruments for Pip.Services in Node.js / ES2017.

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

     It provides a set of tools used in microservices or backend services, and it is designed to facilitate symmetric implementation accross different programming languages.